nicholasnevius/SQL-Notes/README.md

           + Compiled once stored in executable form.
             + Allows for quick and efficient procedure calls
           + Exe. is automatically cached
-            + Lowers memory requirements and increases application speed
+            + increases application speed
       ### Productivity and Ease
-          + Logic can be handle in store procedures
+          + Logic can be handled in stored procedures
           + Called by programmatic interfaces
       ### Security Controls
           + Can grant user permission to execute a store procedure, independently